 - You will be transferred to the thoracic inpatient unit or a similar area for surgical patients.
-You may be in a bed on the IMCU (intermediate care unit). - You may be attached to a cardiac monitor to show your heart rate and rhythm, blood pressure, and oxygen level. - You may wake up with a tube through your nostril into your stomach to control secretions and allow healing. - You may have pain.
-We may provide you pain medication through an IV line or by mouth.
-Before discharge, we will review any pain regime, if indicated. - Over time, your diet will slowly advance from liquids to soft solids. - To prevent pneumonia after surgery, you must do coughing and deep breathing exercises.
+You may be in a bed on the IMCU (intermediate care unit). - You may be attached to a cardiac monitor to show your heart rate and rhythm, blood pressure, and oxygen level. - You may wake up with a through your nostril into your stomach to control secretions and allow healing. - You may have pain from the incisions.
+We will give you pain medication through your IV line.
+Before discharge, we will change it to medications you can take by mouth. - Over time, your diet will slowly advance from liquids to soft solids. - To prevent pneumonia after surgery, you must do coughing and deep breathing exercises.
 The nurses and respiratory therapists will show you how to use an incentive spirometer.
 It is VERY important that you cough up secretions and take deep breaths to prevent pneumonia.
-We may take chest x-rays to monitor you. - Another risk after surgery is blood clots in your legs.
+We will take chest x-rays to monitor you. - Another risk after surgery is blood clots in your legs.
 We will put wraps around your legs that inflate and deflate.
 This helps keep blood moving so clots do not form.
 You may be given a mild anticoagulant (blood thinner) as well. - Walking as early as possible after surgery also helps prevent blood clots, exercises your lungs, and helps get your bowels working again.
 Your ability to get around helps us determine when you can safely go home.